Ernest Marks: Personal life

-During his life, Marks worshipped at the Great Synagogue (Sydney) and was part of the Jewish community.
+During his life, Marks worshipped at the Great Syngogue in Sydney and was part of the Jewish community.

 With his brother, Percy J. Marks, Ernest took part in the Jewish Literary and Debating Society, and they were founders and office-bearers of the Shakespeare Society.
 Percy, with Ernest's backing, was instrumental in forming the Australian Jewish Historical Society.
 Percy was first president in 1939–41, followed by Ernest in 1944–47.

 In 1930 he was appointed Commander of the Order of the British Empire (CBE).

-Ernest Samuel Marks died in Sydney in 1947.
+Ernest Samuel Marks died in Darlinghurst, New South Wales in 1947.